-Upon receipt of a complete application, the Secretary shall review the application materials and submit a report including a written initial recommendation regarding approval, to the applicant school.
-The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
+Commented [24]: Per VISA Comment Upon receipt of a complete application, the Secretary shall review the application materials and conduct an independent review of the school's compliance with the nondiscrimination provisions of these rules and applicable law.
+The Agency shall submit a report including a written initial recommendation regarding approval, to the applicant school.
+The applicant school shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
 A comprehensive review of programs and operations by a review committee, including a site visit, will not be required.